Our Management Team in 2014 is:

 Jo was subsequently appointed to the position of Finance Manager before being appointed General Manager Finance and Quality.

-Jo is committed to quality principles and the pursuit of business excellence across the Association.
+Jo is committed to quality principles and the pursuit of business excellence across the organisation.
 She has a Bachelor of Business (Major in Professional Accounting) and is a Member of the Institute of Public Accountants.

 Mark has a broad commercial background incorporating senior management roles in public companies, privately-owned enterprises, government and semi-government organisations as well as in consulting.